eblais/cs365notes/_posts/2024-02-05-Nonuniform.md

 >
 > We then obtain $$C$$ by taking the circuit that generates the tableau of $$M$$ with the input $$x$$ as the only non-fixed inputs to the first configuration, and adding another $$O(s \cdot t)$$ gates to output $$1$$ if and only if any of the configurations in the tableau is accepting.

-Lemma 1 can easily be extended to show that circuits can also efficiently simulate multi-tape Turing machines.
-And since a Turing machine with polynomial time complexity can only use a polynomial number of squares on the tape, we obtain the following important consequence.
+Since a Turing machine with polynomial time complexity can only use a polynomial number of squares on the tape, Lemma 1 implies the following important consequence.

 > **Theorem 2.**
 > Every language in $$\mathbf{P}$$ can be computed with a family of polynomial-size circuits.